jessepav/lacygoill-wiki-backup/vim/syntax_hl.md

     $ vim /tmp/lua.lua
     :e /tmp/py.py
     :syn list luaOperator
-        luaOperator    xxx links to Operator~
+        luaOperator    xxx links to Operator˜

 When Vim has loaded the lua buffer, it has added the HG `luaOperator`.